wilsonmar/wilsonmar.github.io/_posts/2021-04-15-azure-storage.md

 * <strong>Standard SSDs</strong> are the least expensive SSD option, suitable for production workloads with low I/O performance requirements such as web servers and lightly used applications.

-* <strong>Standard HDDs</strong> use older magnetic spinning disk technology and are therefore the least expensive option but also provide the lowest performance.
+* <strong>Standard HDDs</strong> use older magnetic spinning disk technology, so they also provide the lowest performance.
+It is the least expensive option.
 Use them for <a href="#Backups">backups</a> and infrequently accessed applications.

    * Standard_LRS = Locally Redundant Storage
    * Standard_GRS = Geographically Redundant Storage